Learn - Shopping Lists

 - Rename opens the Rename list dialog with the current name filled in.

 - Archive moves a list you are done with out of the way without deleting it.
-An archived list can be brought back with Restore.
+On the Archived tab the same action reads Restore.

 - Delete removes the list and everything on it.

 Why archive instead of delete?
-A finished list (last week’s groceries) is worth keeping: it is a record of what you bought, and you can re-add it later.
-Archiving tucks it behind the Archived tab so your active lists stay short, while keeping the list intact.
+Last week’s grocery list is a record of what you bought, and you can re-add any of it later from Past receipts.
+Archiving tucks the list behind the Archived tab so your active lists stay short, and keeps everything on it.
 Deleting is for lists you truly do not want.

-Once you have archived at least one list, an Active / Archived toggle appears at the top so you can switch between the two.
-To reorder your active lists, press and hold the handle on the right of a row and drag it.
+Once at least one list is archived, an Active / Archived toggle appears at the top so you can switch between the two.
+To reorder your active lists, press and hold the handle at the left of a row and drag it.
 The new order is saved for everyone on the budget.
+Archived lists cannot be reordered.

 Adding items

-To remove a single item, swipe its row to the left and tap Delete.
-Like deleting a list, this is immediate.
+To remove one item, swipe its row to the left and tap Delete.
+Like deleting a list from its row, this happens straight away.

 Checking off and aisle grouping

-Tap the checkbox on the left of a row to check an item off.
-Checked items move to a Checked off group at the bottom of the list, so what is left to grab stays at the top, the way a paper list gets crossed out.
+Tap the checkbox at the left of a row to check an item off.
+Checked items move to a Checked off group at the bottom, so what is left to grab stays at the top, the way a paper list gets crossed out.
+Checking an item off does not change the basket total.

 Items are grouped into aisle sections, using the aisle each product was recorded under on your receipts.
-An item the app does not yet have an aisle for sits under an Other section at the end.
-The aisle for a product fills in once you have scanned a receipt that includes it, so a brand-new item may start under Other and move to its aisle later.
+An item the app has no aisle for sits under an Other section at the end.
+The aisle fills in once you have scanned a receipt that includes that product, so a brand-new item can start under Other and move to its aisle later.

 How prices appear

-- your price: the typical price you have paid for this product, taken from your own receipts.
+- your price is the typical price you have paid for that product, taken from your own receipts.

-~and a label like near you, in your area, in your state, or nationally: what shoppers near you typically pay, used when you have not bought the item yourself yet.
-This appears only if you take part in community prices (see Receipts). - set price: a price you typed in yourself on the Edit item dialog.
+~and one of near you, in your area, in your state, or nationally.
+It is used when you have not bought the product yourself yet, and it appears only if you take part in community prices and have saved your area.
+See Community Prices. - set price is a price you typed in yourself.

-When your most recent price for a product is clearly above your own usual price for it, the row flags it as above usual, so a pricey week stands out.
-This flag is based only on your own history, not on a community estimate.
+When your most recent price for a product runs more than 15% above your usual price for it, the row reads above usual in place of the source label, so a pricey week stands out.
+That comparison needs at least three purchases behind it, so one unusual trip does not trigger it, and it is only ever made against your own history, never against a community estimate.

 Setting a price by hand

-If you want a basket total before you have scanned anything, open an item with Edit item and fill in Set a price (optional).
-That price counts toward the basket total and is labeled set price on the row.
+To get a basket total before you have scanned anything, open an item and fill in Set a price (optional).
+That price counts toward the basket total and the row is labeled set price.
 Clear the field to go back to the estimate from your receipts.

 The basket total

 A bar above the add bar keeps a running Estimated total for the list, summed over the items it can price.
-Beside it, a count of how many items are not yet priced tells you how complete the total is; that count shrinks as you scan more receipts.
-Before anything on the list has a price, the bar invites you to scan a receipt instead of showing an empty total.
-An empty list shows no bar at all.
+Beneath it, a line counts how many items are not yet priced, so you know how complete the total is; that line disappears once everything on the list has a price.

 Building a list from a recipe or a past receipt

 You do not have to type a list from scratch.
-Tap the add-circle button at the top of a list to open Add to list, which has two tabs:
+The + button at the top of an open list, labeled Add from recipe or receipt, opens Add to list, which has two tabs:

 When you scan the receipt from your shop

 After you check out, scan the receipt the usual way (see Receipts).
-When that receipt finishes reading, the app checks off the items it matches on your list and records what you actually paid.
-A banner appears at the top of the list: “Your receipt checked off 6 items.
-You planned about $40.18; the receipt comes to $42.93.”
-So you can compare what you planned with what you paid.
+When that receipt finishes reading, the app checks off the items on your list that it matched and records what you actually paid.
+A banner appears at the top of the list saying how many items the receipt checked off, and beneath it what you had planned against what the receipt came to, so you can see the gap at a glance.
+If the app had no estimate for those items, the banner gives the receipt’s figure alone.
+Dismiss it with the X; it stays dismissed for that list and that receipt on that device.

 This is a suggestion you stay in control of.
-The app checks the matched items but never deletes anything and never un-checks an item you handled yourself, and you can uncheck any item it got wrong.
-It only acts when the budget has exactly one active (non-archived) list, so it never has to guess which list you meant.
-A receipt that is not groceries simply matches nothing and changes nothing.
+The app checks matched items, never deletes anything, and never touches an item you had already checked off yourself; uncheck anything it got wrong.
+Re-reading the same receipt will not re-check an item you unchecked.
+It only runs when the budget has exactly one list that is not archived, so it never has to guess which list you meant, and a receipt that is not groceries matches nothing and changes nothing.

 Sharing a list with your household

 A shopping list belongs to its budget, so it is shared exactly the way the budget is.
-If you keep the budget to yourself, the list is yours.
-If you share the budget with your household (Sharing), everyone with access sees the same lists, and changes show up live: an item one person adds or checks off appears for everyone, and each person sees prices figured from their own receipt history.
+Keep the budget to yourself and the list is yours.
+Share the budget with your household (Sharing) and everyone with access sees the same lists, with changes showing up live: an item one person adds or checks off appears for everyone.

 Reading a list needs view access to the budget.
-Adding items, checking them off, assigning them, and deleting need edit access.
+Adding items, checking them off, assigning them, and deleting them all need edit access.

 Assigning and claiming items